Phase 2 Begins!

 The Public School Districts’ Opioid Recovery Trust (“the Trust”) aims to help public school districts recover from the opioid epidemic and develop responses to enhance educating students harmed by the opioid epidemic.
-By students harmed by the opioid epidemic we primarily mean students born with neonatal opioid withdrawal symptoms, many of whom require special education supports, but we also mean students who have suffered traumatic family loss and educational interruptions because of the opioid epidemic.
+By students harmed by the opioid epidemic we primarily mean students born with neonatal opioid withdrawal syndrome, but we also mean students who have suffered traumatic family loss and educational interruptions because of the opioid epidemic.
+Proposals focusing on students with disabilities born with neonatal opioid withdrawal syndrome will receive priority consideration.

 Funding from the trust will go where it will have the greatest help, whether classroom services, school-based behavioral and mental health supports, instructional innovations, or other district and school-based supports that directly affect students harmed by the opioid epidemic.

 The grants will be awarded to independent public school districts who demonstrate a clear need for opioid recovery and support services and a plan to integrate these services into their existing support frameworks.
 The grants cannot supplant funding for legally mandated or existing services.
-The Trust will consider grant applications from districts applying in partnerships with external civic and community partners or with partner districts but in all cases grant funds will be awarded directly to the districts.
+The Trust will consider grant applications from districts applying in partnerships with external civic and community partners or with partner districts but in all cases grant funds will be awarded directly to the lead district applying for the grants.
+Proposals from districts applying in partnership with other districts will receive special consideration.

 Types of Grants

-Districts were able to apply for funding for up to three types of grants, each with a maximum grant value of $500,000, which had to be drawn down and used over a period of three fiscal years following the distribution of the grant.
-For more information about the types of grants, please refer to the Request for Proposal (RFP) and the Frequently Asked Questions (FAQ).
+Districts will be able to apply for funding for up to three types of grants, each with a maximum grant value of $500,000, which has to be drawn down and used over a period of three fiscal years following the distribution of the grant.
+For more information about the types of grants, please refer to the Phase 2 Request for Proposals Link (RFP) and the Phase 2 FAQs Link (FAQs).

 Grant Type